gilescoope/shader-graph-nodes/README.md

 Custom Nodes for Unity Shader Graph
 # Pattern

-This is a set of custom nodes for use with Shader Graph to make geometric patterns.
+This is a set of custom nodes for use with Shader Graph to make geometric patterns procedurally.
+All patterns are anti aliased.

 ## Zig Zags